By Kate Juillerat, guest writer

 FIRST STOP – TRY THE LOCAL FARE

-With a head full of wine country dreams, I jumped into my car with much anticipation and a fresh cup of coffee.
+With a head full of wine country dreams, I jumped into my car with much anticipation and a fresh cup of coffee for my Napa day trip.
 I cranked the radio up, and pushed the gas pedal, heading out to our first destination, Gott’s Roadside Diner in St. Helena.

-Gott’s Roadside Diner is an iconic staple in St Helena.
+Gott’s Roadside Diner is an iconic staple in St Helena, and a must for your Napa day trip.
 When you pull up to the unassuming roadside diner, you are immediately transported into a different time, nostalgia of the great drive up diners of the 50’s (which I have only seen in movies or photographs), pleasantly greets you.
 The restaurant is very clean and well kept, with a steady stream of customers dining daily at the outdoor eatery.

 SECOND STOP – WINE TASTING IN CALISTOGA

 On a full tummy, we were ready to make our way up the road to Calistoga for a little wine tasting.
 The drive to Calistoga immerses you in the beauty of nature.
-Large oak trees canopy the road, and the trees branches gave us a whimsical wave while a calm smooth breeze traveled through as we drove to our next destination, Chateau Montelena.
+Large oak trees canopy the road, and the trees branches gave us a whimsical wave while a calm smooth breeze traveled through as we drove to the next stop of our Napa day trip, Chateau Montelena.
 It felt like what road trip dreams are made of as our car hugged the curves of the road hypnotizing us as we made our way to our winery destination.

 We drove to park our car and to our surprise, were greeted by a gorgeously landscaped Japanese Tea Garden, with a large lake, walking paths, and gazebos.
 As we walked the path along the lake we saw swans swimming and it felt like a place where someone would get down on one knee to propose.